Lumecca IPL Photofacial

-Dr. Vallecillos utilizes the Lumecca IPL Photofacial Platform as an alternative to intense laser therapy.
-IPL or Intense Pulse Light Therapy is used for the improvement of pigment discolorations due to the sun and aging, and imperfections such as broken capillaries, rosacea, sun damage, brown spots, enlarged pores, and age-associated loss of skin tone and elasticity.
+Last year, I introduced the Lumecca IPL Photofacial Platform as an alternative to intense laser therapy.
+IPL or Intense Pulse Light Therapy is used for the improvement of pigment discolorations due to the sun and aging, and imperfections such as broken capillaries, telangiactasias, rosacea, sun damage, brown spots, enlarged pores, and age-associated loss of skin tone and elasticity.
 Unlike lasers, which emit one specific wavelength of light, the Lumecca IPL applies a broad spectrum of visible and near-infrared light to the skin.
-The light, which wavelength selection is geared towards the patient’s specific needs, then acts on the tissue, being targeted to either the blood vessels, in the case of vascular lesions, or the melanin, in the case of pigmented lesions.
-The body’s natural healing process removes the affected tissue, allowing the skin to rejuvenate itself for a healthier, more youthful appearance.
+Prior to treatment, the appropriate wavelength is selected to customize treatments for the patient’s specific needs, be it the targeting of blood vessels or vascular lesions, or melanin, in the case of pigmented lesions.
+Over time, the body’s natural healing process removes the affected tissue, allowing the skin to rejuvenate itself for a healthier, more youthful appearance.

-- Preparation: To prepare for the Lumenis IPL treatment, you should avoid exposure to the sun for several weeks before the procedure, as the pigmentation of a tan can interfere with the treatment and actually make dark spots worse.
+- Preparation: To prepare for your Lumenis IPL Photofacial, you should avoid exposure to the sun for several weeks before the procedure, as the pigmentation of a tan can interfere with the treatment and actually make dark spots worse.
 Additionally, in patient’s at higher risk for hyperpigmentation, I recommend the patient go on a skincare regimen with a short-course bleaching treatment 2 weeks prior to the treatment, followed by a maintenance program which includes Mega CBE & Ferulic Acid Superserum.

 - Anesthesia: Although anesthesia is not required, a topical numbing cream will be applied, sometimes followed by a cooling gel.